 "Yeah, I know.
-He was half frozen when we found him."
+It's a wonder he wasn't half frozen when we found him."

 "And there's no family?"

-Rose rolled her eyes and passed a wooden spoon to Harry, who sat on the floor with the pots and pans spread around him.
-He immediately went to work 'stirring' the pots with exuberant banging sounds.
+The subject of her worries sat on the kitchen floor nearby with pots and pans spread around him.
+His pudgy little hands groped in the air, and Rose passed him a wooden spoon from the countertop.
+Harry immediately went to work 'stirring' the pots with exuberant banging sounds.

 Harry went on making music.
-Rose smiled at him and went back to sonicking the cupboards within a toddler's reach locked.
+Rose smiled at him and went back to sonicking the cupboards within the toddler's reach.

 Harry went on banging things.

 The Doctor, clad in his customary blue suit and trainers, came around the corner.
-Harry babbled.
+Harry babbled happily at him.

 "No. We could get one.
 Baby boy and a cat.
 Sound's almost proper, doesn't it?"

-"You know, Mickey told me your core trait was 'sassy' once.
+"You know, Jack told me your core trait was 'sassy' once.
 I think he's right."

 "Well, he's gone through several nappies, more than a few bottles, a jar of crushed peas, and a lot of Cheerios."

-"I've finished toddler-proofing all the cabinets and cupboards, installed a baby gate, fixed a rolling and locking step for both sinks, set up a car-seat, built a play-pen-"
+"I've finished toddler-proofing all the cabinets and cupboards upstairs in the other rooms, installed a baby gate, fixed a rolling and locking step for both sinks, set up a car-seat, built a play-pen-"